Thanood/materialize-bridge-docs/app_developers_notes/bundling_with_jspm.md

 # Bundling with JSPM

+This article describes best practices for bundling the Aurelia Materialize bridge for use with JSPM/SystemJS.

-It's recommended to use the *aurelia-bundler*.
-The "raw" *jspm bundle* functionaliy should also work if you adapt the example configuration.
+It's recommended to use the *aurelia-bundler*, but the origin *jspm bundle* functionaliy should also work if you adapt the example configuration.

+### Install requirements

 ```npm install aurelia-bundler```